davide-marino00/PBI_DOCS/refac.md

 			RETURN
 			    SUMX(ActiveEmployees, [MissingHours])
 ```
-- **DAX Explanation (Generated):** The DAX code snippet you provided is designed to calculate a measure called `Dax_MissingHours`, which focuses on identifying and summing up the negative missing hours for active employees in a specific context (like a week or year).
-Here’s a breakdown of what it does in simple business terms:
+- **DAX Explanation (Generated):** The DAX code snippet you've provided is designed to calculate a measure called `Dax_MissingHours`, which focuses on identifying and quantifying the hours that certain employees are missing based on their contractual obligations.
+Here’s a breakdown of what this code does in simple business terms:

 1. **Identify Active Employees**: The code starts by creating a variable called `ActiveEmployees`.
-This variable filters a summarized table (`vw_missing_timesheet`) to focus on employees who are currently active.
-It does this by checking a specific condition: it only includes employees where the minimum count of active employees (`MinActiveEmp`) is equal to 1.
-This means that only those employees who are actively working are considered.
+This variable filters a summarized table of data (`vw_missing_timesheet`) to focus on employees who are currently active (indicated by `CC_ActiveEmployees` being equal to 1).

+2. **Summarize Data**: The `SUMMARIZE` function is used to group the data by several key attributes:
+   - **Employee Name**: Identifies which employee the data pertains to.
+   - **Year and Week**: Specifies the time period for the data.
+   - **Unit and SubUnit**: Provides additional organizational context.
-2. **Calculate Missing Hours**: For each employee, the code calculates "MissingHours" by taking the total hours they have recorded (`SUM(vw_missing_timesheet[Hours_])`) and subtracting their contracted hours (`MAX(vw_missing_timesheet[ContractHours])`).
-If this calculation results in a negative number, it indicates that the employee has not logged enough hours compared to what they are contracted to work.
+   - **Missing Hours Calculation**: For each employee, it calculates the total hours they have logged (`SUM(vw_missing_timesheet[Hours_])`) and subtracts the maximum hours they are contracted to work (`MAX(vw_missing_timesheet[ContractHours])`).
+This gives the total missing hours for that employee.

-3. **Filter for Negative Missing Hours**: The filter applied in the `FILTER` function ensures that only those employees who have negative missing hours (i.e., they have logged fewer hours than their contract requires) are included in the final calculation.
+3. **Filter for Missing Hours**: The `FILTER` function then narrows down this summarized data to only include those employees who are active and have a negative value for `MissingHours`.
+This means it focuses on employees who have worked fewer hours than they are contracted for.

-4. **Sum Up Missing Hours**: Finally, the `RETURN` statement uses `SUMX` to iterate over the filtered list of active employees and sums up their "MissingHours".
-This gives a total of all the negative hours across all active employees.
+4. **Calculate Total Missing Hours**: Finally, the `RETURN` statement uses `SUMX` to iterate over the filtered list of active employees and sums up their `MissingHours`.
+This gives the total number of hours that active employees are missing compared to their contractual obligations.

 ### Summary:
-In summary, this DAX measure calculates the total number of hours that active employees are missing (i.e., not working enough hours compared to their contracts) for a given period.
-It helps the business identify potential issues with employee hours, ensuring that they can address any discrepancies in work hours logged versus expected hours.
+In essence, this DAX measure calculates the total number of hours that active employees are missing from their expected work hours, helping the business understand potential shortfalls in labor hours.
+This information can be crucial for workforce management, ensuring that staffing levels meet operational needs.

 **`ExpectedContractHoursWeekly`**